 Glennville is a very small city located in the state of Georgia.
 With a population of 5,086 people and two constituent neighborhoods, Glennville is the 189th largest community in Georgia.

-Glennville is a decidedly white-collar city, with fully 86.04% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glennville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Glennville who work in office and administrative support (17.74%), management occupations (14.16%), and sales jobs (8.55%).
+Glennville is a decidedly white-collar city, with fully 90.06% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Glennville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Glennville who work in office and administrative support (15.90%), management occupations (14.98%), and sales jobs (13.07%).

-The citizens of Glennville are slightly less educated than the national average of 21.84% for the average city or town: 14.27% of adults in Glennville have a bachelor's degree or advanced degree
+The percentage of adults in Glennville with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.87% of adults in Glennville have a bachelor's degree or advanced degree.

-The per capita income in Glennville in 2010 was $16,773, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $67,092 for a family of four.
+The per capita income in Glennville in 2010 was $15,344, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $61,376 for a family of four.
 However, Glennville contains both very wealthy and poor people as well.

 Glennville is an extremely ethnically-diverse city.
 The people who call Glennville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glennville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glennville include German, English, Scots-Irish, and French .
+Important ancestries of people in Glennville include German, English, French , and Scots-Irish.

 The most common language spoken in Glennville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Arabic.